IoannisVougias/DataAnalysisPortofolio/Online Casino Campaign/README.md

 This is a Data Analysis project to demonstrate my skills in Python programming language.
 This project includes five (1) .pdf file  and one (1) .ipynb file containing the final code.

+## Data

+Due to confidentiality reasons the csv files containing the data cannot be uploaded to this repository.

 ## Tools Used

 To conduct the analysis i used Jupyter Notebook and Python.